marinusjvv/vodafone/README.md

 This project was created in order to complete a technical test for Vodafone.
-You can clone it using the following command:
+Test details can be found in Test_details.md An example input file is input.csv You can clone it using the following command:

 ```
 git clone git@github.com:marinusjvv/vodafone.git